Penjo989/Spy-Tool/README.md

 ## Introduction
 ### How this project came to be

-When I first started this project, my goal was to make a graphical network tool that would allow you to initiate a basic second-layer attack(for example Arp poisoning) over the internet by controlling a “spy” computer in the desired network.
+When I first started this project, my goal was to make a graphical network tool that would allow it's user to initiate a basic second-layer attack(for example Arp poisoning) over the internet by controlling a “spy” computer in the desired network.
 When I finished my first version of my project that could do all that I felt like the project didn’t have much use and I decided to expand it by turning it into a tool that can perform an entire attack with a simple gui/ui.
 I started reading about the wpa/wpa2 protocols and about their vulnerabilities and I decided to implement into my tool an automatic wpa2-psk brute-force attack.
 After writing code that could brute force a wpa2-psk secured network I felt that If I had added only this feature to my project it will not be able to perform a full attack.
 When I was coding the brute force attack’s code, I came across a Linux tool named tmux and I realized that if I could make my program open a tmux tab and capture the output of it without stopping my main code I could essentially make a synthetic shell and so I added that to my project too.

 ### The spy, the HQ and the communicator
 The final project consists of 3 parts:
 - the spy – which is the program ran on the computer that is connected(or close by) to the desired local network.
-- the communicator – which is the server that the spy connects to and sends and receives it’s information and commands(the communicator is essential because of port forwarding)
+- the communicator – which is the server that the spy and HQ connect to and send and receive their information and commands(the communicator is essential because of port forwarding)
 - the HQ – which is the program that the user runs on his pc and controls/monitors the attack.

 ### What does the tool do
-When the spy is first executed it will ask the user on which interface he would like to operate, if the given interface is not connected to the internet the program will offer him to brute-force the psk of the network of his choice using a dictionary of his choice.
+When the spy is first executed it will ask the user on which interface he would like to operate, if the given interface is not connected to the internet the program will offer him to brute-force the psk of the network that he wants to hack into using a dictionary of his choice.
 After connecting the spy to the internet, the user will connect to the desired communicator.
 The user could then launch the hq on his PC, connect to the same communicator and communicate with the spy with an encryption protocol similar to the wpa2-psk protocol, the user will be able to operate a shell on the spy, scan the spy’s network and perform Arp poisoning and mitm attacks with a simple gui.

 ## Features
 Note: the entire wpa2-psk brute-force attack, the Arp spoofs, the mitm attacks and the scans were written in python with scarce use of external tools.
 ### Perform a brute-force attack on a wpa2-psk secured wireless network

 When the spy is given a interface it checks if it’s connected to the internet by sending a ping to a chosen address (defaulted to google.com) and checks if there is a response, after checking the connection, if the spy isn’t connected and the user wants to brute force an access point’s psk the program starts an attack made up of 4 parts:

-- The spy enters monitor mode using air-crack, starts sniffing for beacons (using scapy) of the given ssid and extracts the bssid of the AP and simultaneously starts switching channels.
+1 .The spy enters monitor mode using aircrack-ng, starts sniffing for beacons (using scapy) of the given ssid while simultaneously switching channels Until finally, it extracts the bssid of the AP.
 ** **
-The function that handles a sniffed packet:
+The function that handles a sniffed packet (returns True if a sniffed packet is a beacon of the AP):
 ```python
 def packetHandler(self, pkt):
     if pkt.haslayer(Dot11):  # refers to 802.11 protocol